Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation Criteria: Methods

 \subsubsection{Lay Users}

-To evaluate the differences in criteria-setting between domain experts and lay users, we recruited participants who had previously received dietitian or nutrition services or had consulted with a tutor, teaching assistant, or other educational support for pedagogical purposes.
+To evaluate the differences in criteria development between domain experts and lay users, we recruited participants who had previously received services in the relevant domain.
+For the nutrition domain, lay users were individuals who had previously received professional guidance from a dietitian or nutritionist for personal health or dietary needs.
+For the math pedagogy domain, lay users were individuals who, as students, had sought assistance from a tutor or teaching assistant for learning support.
 The recruitment was carried out through social networks, university networks, and outreach within the local community.
-Among the dietitian users, one participant reported using GPT for nutrition services prior to the study.
-In the tutoring group, 50\% of participants had used LLM tools, such as ChatGPT or Gemini, for tutoring purposes with only one having prior experience in setting evaluation criteria.
+40\% of all lay users participants had used LLM tools, such as ChatGPT or Gemini, for nutrition advice or tutoring purposes, with only one having prior experience in creating evaluation criteria.